clojars/clojure-gsoc-2017/README.md

 ### Mentors

-> Mentors are people from the community who volunteer to work with a student.
+<blockquote>Mentors are people from the community who volunteer to work with a student.
-> Mentors provide guidance such as pointers to useful documentation, code reviews, etc.
+Mentors provide guidance such as pointers to useful documentation, code reviews, etc.
-> In addition to providing students with feedback and pointers, a mentor acts as an ambassador to help student contributors integrate into their project’s community.
+In addition to providing students with feedback and pointers, a mentor acts as an ambassador to help student contributors integrate into their project’s community.</blockquote>

 Becoming a mentor can be a fun and rewarding experience.
 It is also a great way to help grow the community around your particular Clojure project.